GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/query_jobs.md

 ### No. of Queries (this week vs. last week) - per day of the week
 The graph below displays the total number of queries run per day of the week for the current week, also displaying a contrast with the same data for the previous week.

-**Note: The data displayed is relevant to the week selected in the Selection Bar at the top of the page.**

 ![No. of Queries (this week vs. last week) - per day of the week](../images/query_jobs/Image2.png)